frenchdonuts/meditations_android/README.md

-# Meditations: Surprise yourself with your past thoughts
+# Meditations(WIP): Surprise yourself with your past thoughts

 This is an app I've been thinking about making for a while.
 Its purpose is to randomly notify the user of heuristics, tidbits of wisdom, etc.
 It also serves as a demonstration of my current understanding of Android architecture.